Denmark holding company formation

 Company Taxes: There are no taxes on the issue of shares, on an increase of share capital or on the transfer of shares.
 Other than corporate income tax there are no further taxes on a company.
 Provincial taxes and taxes on a company’s capital net worth do not exist in Denmark.

 Extensive Tax Treaty Network: The Danish holding company regime is backed up by an elaborate double tax treaty network.
-Denmark currently has 80 double taxation treaties.
+Denmark currently has 80 double tax agreements (DTA).
 Double taxation treaties are a necessary part of ensuring that the standard rate of withholding tax deducted in a subsidiary’s jurisdiction on outgoing dividends is either substantially reduced or completely eliminated altogether.
 The existence of a double taxation treaty between a foreign subsidiary’s jurisdiction and Denmark can completely change the economics of routing dividends through this jurisdiction.

 Regulatory Environment: Disclosure requirements are strict.
 This may be seen as a disadvantage or an advantage according to the client’s needs.
 Danish holding companies have the following characteristics: